 A designation made by the U.S. federal government when students with financial need complete the Free Application for Federal Student Aid (FAFSA).
 With the exception of a small number of service-related jobs, FWS status makes no difference for a student's eligibility for term-time employment at Yale.
 It does not affect a student's wages, hours, or chances of being employed.

 Through the Institutional Documentation Service (IDOC), the College Board collects families' tax returns and other documents on behalf of participating colleges and programs, including Yale College.
 Tax returns sent to IDOC are used to verify a student's eligibility for financial aid.

 - All prospective and continuing students should submit tax returns to IDOC, which is the most efficient way for Student Financial Services to access and analyze information on tax returns.

 - Prior to using IDOC, you must complete the CSS Profile.
 Within a few business days of completing the Profile, you will receive an e-mail with an IDOC ID and instructions for uploading documents.

 - Canadian and international tax returns can now be indexed at IDOC for your Yale application.

 When you submit your tax documents to IDOC, the confidentiality of your information is ensured just as if you had submitted the documents directly to Yale Student Financial Services.
 The College Board will electronically store your information in a secure environment, and the paper copies of your documents will not be retained.
 Your IDOC submission will be communicated only to Yale Student Financial Services.

 For more information on IDOC, or to view or add documents, visit the IDOC Web site.

 A summer fellowship available to undergraduates receiving Yale financial aid.
 Students must apply for the award, which can be used for one summer of international study.
-For more information, visit the International Summer Award (ISA) website of the Center for International and Professional Experience.
+For more information, visit the International Study Award (ISA) website.